cose-wg/HPKE/draft-ietf-cose-hpke.md

-HPKE works for any combination of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) encryption function.
+HPKE works for any combination of an asymmetric key encapsulation mechanism (KEM), key derivation function (KDF), and authenticated encryption with additional data (AEAD) function.
 Authentication for HPKE in COSE is provided by COSE-native security mechanisms.

 This document defines the use of the HPKE base mode with COSE.
 Other modes are